From 6502 assembly language to Blackberry java programming

 Programming these early computers was always easier if you understood the underlying computer architecture, even down to the electrical “gates” that were performing the instructions (AND, OR, XOR, etc.) because that was the majority of the manipulations that one did to the registers.

 Over the years, progress has removed the programming further and further away from the underlying architecture.
 Second, third and fourth generation programming languages are more layers of abstraction away from the concepts of memory, process and storage management, the building blocks of the computer itself.

 Which is why programming the Blackberry is kind of a flashback.

 While I am still learning about RIM/Blackberry programming (all comments and corrections welcomed), it is certainly a memory, storage and thread constrained programming model.
 While the programming environment is java, to store data you must persist it and follow certain rules that are in place because memory (which = storage on a BB) is such a precious resource.
 If you do not persist the data, obviously is goes away when the program is terminated.
 While not called “popping the stack”, retrieving what you stored in persistent storage is similar.
 And you want to keep as few threads as possible running on the Blackberry so thread (“process”) management is key.

-Interestingly, all this in a java programming model…which I have little experience with (read: I stink at it), but I’ve got great help (thanks, Christopher).
-It has a modern development environment, so at least I don’t have to write good in a text editor….ah, the good old days!
+Interestingly, all this in a java programming model…which I have little experience with, but I’ve got great help (thanks, Christopher).
+It has a modern development environment, so at least I don’t have to write code in a text editor….ah, the good old days!